 Applications that fail to address the programmatic goals and requirements outlined in this FOA will not be considered for review.
-In addition, applications that request amounts that exceed the ceiling amount of \$100,000 will be considered non-responsive and deemed ineligible for review.
+In addition, applications that exceed the ceiling amount of \$100,000 will be considered non-responsive and will not be considered for funding under this announcement.